msess/exams/README.md

 NOTE: If the course is for grad students as well, you may name the course folder `MSE 480+780` where 480 is the undergrad course number and 780 is the graduate course number.

-2. Create a folder inside the course folder named Final, Homework or Midterm
+2. Create a folder inside the course folder named Final, Homework, Quiz, or Midterm
-3. Copy the final/midterm/homework into the folder named Final/Midterm/Homework
+3. Copy the final/midterm/homework/quiz into the folder named Final/Midterm/Homework/Quiz
-4. Rename the final/midterm/homework file to: YEAR-Summer|Fall|Spring-ANYTHING_ELSE_YOU_WANT.pdf
+4. Rename the final/midterm/homework/quiz file to: YEAR-Summer|Fall|Spring-ANYTHING_ELSE_YOU_WANT.pdf

 On github conduct the following steps:
 5. Fork this repository (MSESS/exams)